simblechris/loopback-next/docs/site/Decorators_inject.md

 }
 ```

-In the example above, `bindingTagFilter` is a helper function that creates a
+In the example above, `filterByTag` is a helper function that creates a filter
-filter function that matches a given tag.
-You can define your own filter
+function that matches a given tag.
+You can define your own filter functions,
-functions, such as:
+such as:

 ```ts
 export class DataSourceTracker {